D.K. Latta CollectionS

 A truly ambitious attempt to conjure up an entire Canadian superhero universe in prose, imagining a decades spanning continuum ala Marvel or DC -- something Canada hasn't actually had.

-Twenty-three stories of mystery and adventure span from 1939 to today, featuring an array of costumed superheroes, while reflecting the passing eras -- both the real world (World War II, the Cold War, the Flower Power generation, etc.) and the changes the superhero genre itself underwent (from the Golden Age to the Silver Age, the Bronze Age to the Modern Age) while also trying to reflect the nation itself -- stories set from sea to sea to sea.
+Volume 1 boasts sixteen stories of mystery and adventure stretching from 1939 to 1969, featuring an array of costumed superheroes, while reflecting the passing eras -- both the real world (World War II, the Cold War, the Flower Power generation, etc.) and the changes the superhero genre itself underwent (from the Golden Age to the Silver Age) while also trying to reflect the nation itself -- stories set from sea to sea to sea.
 Volume II continues the thrills, stretching from the 1970s to today.